 Why is my hair falling out after Coronavirus?

-Coronavirus has upended our planet.
-With nearly 8 million cases in the United States alone, it’s affecting Americans in a variety of ways, but one of the unfortunate side effects for some is hair loss.
+Coronavirus has upended our planet and two years later we are still very much dealing with this disease.
+With over 82 million cases in the United States alone, it’s affecting Americans in a variety of ways, but one of the unfortunate side effects for some is hair loss.
 We’ll explore a handful of reasons why this could be happening, as we await more scientific evidence as this novel coronavirus continues to be studied.

 Dr. Shilpi Kheterpal, a dermatologist at the Cleveland Clinic says “We are seeing patients who had COVID-19 two to three months ago and are now experiencing hair loss.
 I think the timing is really crucial.”
 Full article is available here.